LekeMarkaj/BankSystem-LinkPlusIT/README.md

 How to Run the Application

+I have done it with spring boot and react js.
+So firstly u should run the intellij and then in the terminal write cd frontend and the after npm start.

 There are two roles, one is a user and one is a admin.
 The admin is already added in the database hardcoded, the user should be added with the register form.